hashicorp/design-system/website/docs/components/form/form-primitives/partials/accessibility/accessibility.md

 <Doc::Badge @type="warning">Conditionally conformant</Doc::Badge>

-Form primitives aren't conformant until used in conjunction with the other components/elements that will make them conformant.
+Form primitives aren’t conformant until used in conjunction with the other components/elements that will make them conformant.

 ## Known issues